msemtd/elden-bong/README.md

 * I want a platform to develop my puns, crazy ideas, and art.
 * Parody game data in bongData structure for customisation
-* for merging a number of seemingly unrelated projects with a common app framework that is hopefully pleasing - see below for detail
+* for merging a number of seemingly unrelated projects with a common app framework that is hopefully pleasing - see MINI-GAMES below for detail

 # REQUIREMENTS